Background pattern

 Rare (may affect up to 1 in 1,000 people)

-• Late cutaneous toxicity (severe skin rash similar to severe sunburn) that may appear on skin previously exposed to radiation, from days to years after such radiation
+• Late skin toxicity (skin rash similar to severe sunburn) that can appear on skin that has been previously exposed to radiation, from days to years after radiation

-• Bullous disorders (diseases with blister formation on the skin) including Stevens-Johnson syndrome and toxic epidermal necrolysis
+• Bullous disorders (diseases with blistering of the skin) including Stevens-Johnson syndrome and toxic epidermal necrolysis

 • Immune-mediated hemolytic anemia (destruction of red blood cells by antibodies)